Dr Matt Watson

 In much of my teaching, the topics, concepts and knowledge which I help students learn about are related to my own research on themes of sustainability, governing, technologies and consumption.

-Through modules like Environment, Society and Politics or Geographies of Consumption, a key aim is to engage students critically with big geographical themes, like climate change, food security, wellbeing and social justice, and with contemporary ways of thinking about them, by reflecting upon their own lives as members of the society which produces and responds to these challenges.
+Through modules like Geographies of Consumption or Critical Ecologies, a key aim is to engage students critically with big geographical themes, like climate change, food security, wellbeing and social justice, and with contemporary ways of thinking about them, by reflecting upon their own lives as members of the society which produces and responds to these challenges.

 I taught with Open University, Lancaster University and Durham University before arriving in Sheffield.
 In addition to topical teaching like that above, I have taught research methods from 1st year undergraduate through to PhD training.